neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/View.rst

 	$this->addFlashMessage('Created a new post.');

 Flash messages are a great way to display success or error messages to the user.
-And because they are so useful, FLOW3 provides a ``FlashMessageContainer`` with some helper methods and Fluid offers the ``flashMessages`` view helper.
+And because they are so useful, TYPO3 Flow provides a ``FlashMessageContainer`` with some helper methods and Fluid offers the ``flashMessages`` view helper.
 Therefore, if you create a new post, you'll see the message *Your new post was created* at the top of your blog index on the next hit.